-The calibrated internal RC Oscillator provides a fixed 1.0MHz, 2.0MHz, 4.0MHz, or 8.0MHz clock.
-All frequencies are nominal values at 5V and 25°C. This clock may be selected as the system clock by programming the CKSEL Fuses as shown in Table 9.
+The Calibrated Internal RC Oscillator provides a fixed 1.0, 2.0, 4.0, or 8.0MHz clock.
+All frequencies are nominal values at 5V and 25°C. This clock may be selected as the system clock by programming the CKSEL fuses as shown in Table 9.
 If selected, it will operate with no external components.
 The CKOPT Fuse should always be unprogrammed when using this clock option.
-During reset, hardware loads the 1MHz calibration byte into the OSCCAL Register and thereby automatically calibrates the RC Oscillator.
-At 5V, 25°C and 1.0MHz Oscillator frequency selected, this calibration gives a frequency within ±3% of the nominal frequency.
-Using run-time calibration methods as described in application notes available at www.atmel.com/avr it is possible to achieve ±1% accuracy at any given V{CC} and Temperature.
-When this Oscillator is used as the chip clock, the Watchdog Oscillator will still be used for the Watchdog Timer and for the Reset Time-out.
-For more information on the pre-programmed calibration value, see the section "Calibration Byte" on page 218.
+During Reset, hardware loads the calibration byte for the 1MHz into the OSCCAL Register and thereby automatically calibrates the RC Oscillator.
+At 5V, 25°C and 1.0MHz Oscillator frequency selected, this calibration gives a frequency within $\pm 3\%$ of the nominal frequency.
+Using calibration methods as described in application notes available at www.atmel.com/avr it is possible to achieve $\pm 1\%$ accuracy at any given $V{CC}$ and Temperature.
+When this Oscillator is used as the Chip Clock, the Watchdog Oscillator will still be used for the Watchdog Timer and for the reset time-out.
+For more information on the pre-programmed calibration value, see the section "Calibration Byte" on page 258.